unparalleled-js/docs-1/connectors/zendesk/get-custom-object-record-by-id-action.md

     <tr>
       <td>ID</a></td>
       <td>
-        Unique Zendesk ID for the custom object record.
-This is automatically assigned when the custom object record is created.
+        The unique Zendesk ID for the custom object record.
       </td>
     </tr>
   </tbody>
 </table>

-#### Output fields
+### Output fields

 The output of this trigger contains the full set of columns from the selected custom object type.
-All default and custom columns are supported.

 <table class="unchanged rich-diff-level-one">
   <thead>